ejboettcher/DIY_MedicalLike_Facemask/README.md

 Fold the ribbon in half and sew it onto each ends of the mask.
 This makes a slot for the ribbon or elastic to attach to the mask.
 Note a crochet hook makes threading the ribbon or elastic easier.

-hed.jpg)

 #### Done
-Note the slot for the bag tie to make a good fit around the nose.
+**Note:** the slot for the bag tie is to make a good fit around the nose.
 ![mask done](./images/simple_mask_finished.jpg)

 ## NOTICE / WARNING